Skip to content

 Your package metadata.
 This is where dependencies live instead of requirements.txt.

-• optional-dependencies: Groups of extra dependencies (e.g., dev, test, docs).
+• optional-dependencies: groups of extra dependencies (dev, test, docs).

-• scripts: Creates executable commands.
-In the example above, installing the package creates an awesome-cli command that runs the main function in awesome_app/cli.py.
+• scripts: creates executable commands.
+In the example above, installing the package gives you an awesome-cli command that runs the main function in awesome_app/cli.py.

 [tool.*]

 Configuration for any tool that supports it.
-Each tool gets its own namespace (e.g., [tool.pytest.ini_options], [tool.mypy]).
+Each tool gets its own namespace: [tool.pytest.ini_options], [tool.mypy], [tool.ruff], and the rest.

 Does it replace requirements.txt?

-• You're working with legacy deployment systems that expect it.
+• You're working with a legacy deployment system that expects it.

-• You have simple CI scripts that haven't been updated.
+• You have a CI script that hasn't been updated yet.

-Most modern tools can export a requirements.txt from your pyproject.toml when needed:
+Most modern tools can export one from your pyproject.toml when needed:

 uv export > requirements.txt